Brent Guy: Coaching career

 Guy was named defensive coordinator and linebackers coach at the University of Tulsa on January 21, 2011.
 In 2012, the Golden Hurricane went on to win the Conference USA Championship and finished ranked in the top 25 after defeating Iowa State in the Liberty Bowl 31–17.
 That year, Tulsa's defense set school records in sacks and tackles for loss, finishing second and third in the nation respectively.
 Tulsa finished the season ranked in the top 25 in defense.
 In each of his first three seasons at the school, a Golden Hurricane linebacker earned first-team All-Conference USA honors—Curnelius Arnick (2011), DeAundre Brown (2012), and Shawn Jackson (2013).
 Jackson, who was also named the 2013 Conference USA defensive player of the year, finished his career as Tulsa's all-time leader in sacks (23.5) and tackles for loss (55.5), and second all-time in tackles (409).
 In Guy's final three years as the defensive play-caller, University of Tulsa ranked ninth in the country for total TFL's, averaging 6.8 per game.

 In 2015 Guy was hired as the Memphis safeties coach.
-That same year the Memphis Tigers earned a 9-3 record and appeared in the Birmingham Bowl.
+That same year the Memphis Tigers earned a 9–3 record and appeared in the Birmingham Bowl.
 With nine victories in the 2015 season the Tigers set the University of Memphis record for the most wins in a 2-year span.

 In December 2016, new FIU head coach Butch Davis hired Guy as defensive coordinator.

 In November 2017, Guy was nominated for the Broyles Award.

-Personal
+Personal life

 Guy is married to Shawn McManus and has two children, daughter Madison and son Riley.
 While at Louisville, Guy made a cameo appearance in the 2011 Academy Award-winning documentary Undefeated.

 After retiring from coaching, Guy revealed that in 1990 he was diagnosed with bipolar disorder, and that he had spent the majority of his career trying to conceal it.
 He now works with the National Alliance on Mental Illness to train first responders to recognize more quickly the signs of mental illness.